 I began building websites in 1999 after getting a degree in graphic design — and, in no time flat, started programming them, too.
 The programming quickly consumed my interest.
-I learned everything I could about it — and still do.
+I learned everything I could about it, and I still do.
 I love the creative side of programming and problem solving — both solving problems with programming and solving real-world problems.
 Over the years, I have programmed in several different languages, and the web always has been part of my work.

 Around 2007, I was doing much consulting and custom development for small businesses and startup companies, many of which had built WordPress sites.
 At first, the questions usually were easy things to answer and fix, but as time went on, more calls asked me to repair sites that were totally down or had been hacked.
 Most times, I could address quickly whatever was wrong — but sometimes I couldn’t and would have to try to restore the site from a backup copy.
 Problem was that there was never a recent backup!
 And if there was one, getting it from the client’s hosting company was, shall we say, difficult.
 After all, hosting companies almost never back up a customer’s databases in a way the customer can restore.